 Most flu shots have egg proteins in them.
-However, people who are allergic to eggs can still get the vaccine and be protected.
+However, people who are allergic to eggs can still get the vaccine.
 There are also some vaccines available that don’t contain any egg proteins.
 Talk to your doctor to see if it’s safe for you to get the regular shot or an alternative option.

 It is safe for pregnant women to get a flu shot.
 In fact, it is strongly recommended for both the health of the mother and the baby.
 Pregnant women and their babies are at a higher risk of developing complications from the flu.
 If you’re a mom-to-be, you’re strongly encouraged to get vaccinated.
 Getting the shot also passes on flu antibodies, meaning you’re passing on protection from the flu to your baby.
 This protection will last even after birth.
 Read more.

 - The flu shot can give you the flu.
 It is impossible to get the flu from the vaccine since it uses a dead and inactive strain of influenza.
 You could experience mild flu-like symptoms, but you won't get the actual virus.

 - The flu isn’t a serious illness.
 Thousands of people die every year in the United States of complications from the flu.
 While the flu itself doesn’t kill people, it lowers your ability to fight other potentially fatal infections.

 - You can have severe reactions to the vaccine.
 It is very rare to get serious reactions, and these reactions often happen within minutes or hours of getting the vaccine.
 Soreness and redness are the most common side effects.

 - Healthy people don’t need shots.
 Just as you still wear your seatbelt even if you’ve never been in a car accident, you should still get vaccinated.

 Is it safe to get a flu shot during the pandemic?